X-ray Properties of NGC 253's Starburst-Driven Outflow: Results

 In Figure~\ref{fig:ngc253_box}, we present the X-ray spectra extracted from the outflow.
 We find several emission lines in these regions as identified in the center region spectrum.
 We detect emission lines from Ne, Fe, Mg, Si, S, and Ar.
 The Fe~{\sc xxv}, Ar~{\sc xvii}, and S~{\sc xv} lines are only apparent in the central region because of the hotter plasma located there.

 Using the models described in Section~\ref{sec:methods} and the extracted spectra, we find the best-fit values of column density $N^{\rm NGC253}_{\rm H}$, temperature $kT$, and metal abundances.
-We report these values in Table~\ref{table:fitresults} and plot them in Figure~\ref{fig:abund}.
-We find that the models fit the data well, with the reduced $\chi^2$ values in each region being near one, and the largest being the center region with a reduced $\chi^2$ of 1.26.
+We report these values in Table~\ref{table:fitresults} and plot them in Figure~\ref{fig:abund}. \edit1{We find that the models fit the data well, with the reduced $\chi^2$ values in each region being near one, and the largest being the center region with a reduced $\chi^2$ of 1.28 and a null hypothesis of $7.67\times10^{-13}$.}

 All the best-fit values, with the exception of Ne, have distributions that peak in the center and decrease outward along the outflow to the north and south.
 For $N^{\rm NGC253}_{\rm H}$ the gradient is similar in the northern and southern outflow, with a peak of $N^{\rm NGC253}_{\rm H} = (8.6\pm0.9)\times10^{21}$~cm$^{-2}$ in the center and decreasing to $N^{\rm NGC253}_{\rm H}$ $\approx (1-2)\times10^{21}$~cm$^{-2}$.
 For $kT$, it peaks at the center, with $kT = 0.98\pm0.02$~keV and decreases going outward along the outflow axis.
 We note that the second, hotter component in the center had a best-fit value of $kT_{2} = 5.5^{+1.2}_{-0.8}$~keV.